6 common mistakes you’re probably making when exercising

 1. Pushing yourself too hard, too early

-If the last time you were regularly active was playing mixed social netball in 1996, then going too hard in your first week back to exercising, even with all the zeal and motivation you have summoned, is not ideal.
+If the last time you were regularly active was playing mixed social netball in 1996, then going too hard in your first week back to exercising is not ideal.
+Even with all the zeal and motivation you have summoned.
 It will leave you feeling extremely sore, tired and frustrated, and you can burn out.
 Easy does it.
 A great rule of thumb is aiming for 10% progression each week regardless of your gym workout plan or walking regime.
 If you walk for 20 minutes, three times a week, next week aim for 22 minutes or try and up the intensity more if you’re time limited.

 2. Thinking of exercise as only a weight loss tool

 Most weight loss comes from what you eat, you can never out train a bad diet.
 If you think exercise is only about losing weight, you’re missing out!
-Exercise tends to be more helpful for maintaining weight, rather than losing weight.
+Exercise tends to be more helpful for maintaining weight.
+Rather than losing weight.
 Exercise is so much more than weight maintenance though!
-If you pick something you enjoy – you have fun, you sleep better, you feel better, and it’s a great stress-reliever.
+If you pick something you enjoy – you have fun.
+Plus, you’ll sleep and feel better, and it’s a great stress-reliever.
 I like to think of exercise as a free mood-booster.
 I always feel invigorated after a nice brisk walk and love exploring different podcasts which opens up my mind to something completely different.

 3. Doing things which don’t make you comfortable

 Set yourself up for success.
 If you’re more of a private person, enrolling in a group gym fitness class is probably not going to keep you going back for more.
 If you have joint pain, or mobility issues – being on a bike, or hitting the pool will be more comfortable than long walks or jogging.
 The best recipe for regular exercise is finding something you enjoy doing, and that’s comfortable for your body.